zpoon/RSSubBot/README.md

 ## Configs

-A config.ini is required to run the bot which contains keys and settings.
-This is where you must set your reddit OAuth2 keys, Twitter API (if using `vos`), target subreddit, and dxp weekend information.
-Refer to sampleConfig.ini.
+A config.json file is required to run the bot which contains reddit and twitter keys.
+This is where you must set your reddit OAuth2 keys, Twitter API (if using `--vos`), target subreddit, and dxp weekend information.

+`{
+    "reddit": {
+        "client_id": "CLIENT_ID",
+        "secret": "SECRET",
+        "password": "PASSWORD",
+        "username": "USERNAME",
+        "user_agent": "USER_AGENT",
+        "subreddit": "SUBREDDIT"
+    },
+    "twitter": {
+        "consumer_key": "CONSUMER_KEY",
+        "consumer_secret": "CONSUMER_SECRET",
+        "access_token": "ACCESS_TOKEN",
+        "access_token_secret": "ACCESS_TOKEN_SECRET"
+    }
+}`

 ## Usage

 The bot is designed to be run from a command-line interface taking arguments.
 Tasks are supposed to run periodically to push updates to a subreddit, however there is no native scheduler or timer built into the bot.
 This allows you to utilize your own scheduler solutions (scripts, cron, services etc.)

 ### News

 Get the latest RuneScape news from the website and update the sidebar.

-`news`
+`--news`

 ### Time

 Get the current UTC (in-game) time and update the sidebar.

-`time`
+`--time`

 ### Voice of Seren

 Get the current active Voice of Seren and update the sidebar.

-`vos`
+`--vos`

-### DXP
+### DXP (WIP)

 Update the sidebar with the amount of time remaining (or to start) in a double XP weekend.

-`dxp`
+`--dxp`

 ## Credits